-The charter was established in 2005 to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment.
-It has since been expanded to address gender equality more broadly, not just barriers to progression that affect women.
-The charter also now includes Arts, Humanities, Social Science, Business and Law (AHSSBL) departments as well as professional, managerial and support staff working in HE, in addition to the student population.
+The Athena Swan Charter was established in 2005 to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment.
+It has since been expanded to address gender equality and intersectionality more broadly, not just barriers to progression that affect women.
+The Charter also now includes Arts, Humanities, Social Science, Business and Law (AHSSBL) disciplines as well as professional, managerial and support staff working in HE, in addition to the student population.
 In 2021, following a national consultation, a new Athena Swan Charter was published for Ireland.
 The new Charter offers a framework for progressing equality in higher education and research that is unique to the legislative, organisational, and cultural context of Ireland.
 The objective is to support impactful and sustainable gender equality work for all categories of staff and the student body and to build capacity for evidence-based equality work across the equality grounds enshrined in Irish legislation.
 The 2021 Charter also aligns with the requirements for Horizon Europe.

-Engagement with the Athena SWAN charter is a key pillar of Ireland’s national strategy for gender equality in higher education.
-The Department’s Gender Action Plan 2018-2020 has explicit recommendations and actions for HEIs in relation to the attainment of Athena SWAN certification and eligibility for research funding.
-Institutional access to Athena SWAN Ireland is provided by the Higher Education Authority (HEA).
+Engagement with the Athena Swan Charter is a key pillar of Ireland’s national strategy for gender equality and EDI in higher education.
+The Department’s Gender Action Plan 2018-2020 has explicit recommendations and actions for HEIs in relation to the attainment of Athena Swan certification and eligibility for research funding.
+Institutional access to Athena Swan Ireland is provided by the Higher Education Authority (HEA).
 The European Commission mandates public bodies, HEIs, and research bodies to have a Gender Equality Plan (GEP) or equivalent plan in place for eligibility in Horizon Europe schemes.

-IADT plans to apply for Athena SWAN bronze accreditation in 2022, under the revised charter framework for Ireland.
-The self-assessment process in the Institute is overseen by the self-assessment team (SAT).
-The SAT is reflective of the gender profile of the staff body, with representation from academic and PMASS staff, and students are represented by the IADTSU VP Welfare and Equality.
+Athena Swan in the Institute is overseen by the SAT.
+The SAT is reflective of the gender profile of the staff body, with representation from Academic and PMASS Staff, and students are represented by the IADTSU Welfare & Equality Officer and Education Officer.

 - Claire McGing (Chair) – EDI Manager